 Achieve your potential while avoiding self-harm.
 How to manage stress, understand emotions, overcome perfectionism, increase resilience and maintain well-being, by a former international journalist who's in recovery from an eating disorder.

-On the outside, an Oxford-educated, former foreign correspondent and international journalist who lived all over the world, had a desk in parliament and travelled with prime ministers.
-On the inside, a woman struggling with low self-esteem, fear of failure, crippling perfectionism and an eating disorder that began in her teenage years.
+On the outside, Katherine was an Oxford-educated, former foreign correspondent and international journalist who lived all over the world, had a desk in parliament, and travelled with prime ministers.
+On the inside, she was a woman struggling with low self-esteem, fear of failure, crippling perfectionism, and an eating disorder that began in her teenage years.
 Katherine has been in recovery from self-harming behaviours including binge eating and drinking, compulsive exercise and compulsive achievement for 13 years.
 Now a freelancer writer, motivational speaker, coach and mentor, she shares her experience openly and honestly to help young people achieve their unique potential while maintaining their well-being.
 Katherine's vulnerability gives pupils and teachers permission to open up about their own struggles and restore their emotional health, leading to a healthy school environment where personal problems are addressed before they cause harm.
 Her talks sow seeds, helping pupils understand it's OK to be open about their difficulties, while it can be dangerous to hide them.

 In her talks and workshops, Katherine raises aspirations by sharing her story of growing up in Liverpool with a single mum on a meagre budget and going on to Oxford University to study Modern Languages and to work for Reuters around the world.
 But she also shares her struggles with low self-esteem, poor body image, an eating disorder and other self-harming behaviours and in doing so, encourages pupils to look after their emotional and mental health alongside their achievements.